Specialty Practice Experience

 Specialty practice experience must be related to the specialty area for which certification is being sought.

-Working directly with healthy and/or ill children (newborn to 18 years of age) as well as children with special health care needs in a variety of settings (hospitals, community-based and /or family-centered programs, education programs, home, etc.) OR indirectly as documented by management, education, or research practice linked specifically to pediatric nutrition.
+Specialists in pediatric nutrition are experienced registered dietitians who apply evidence-based nutrition knowledge in providing medical nutrition therapy for pediatric patients.
+Specialists work directly with healthy and/or ill children (newborn up to 21 years of age) as well as children with special health care needs in a variety of settings (hospitals, community-based and/or family-centered programs, education programs, home, etc.) OR indirectly through management, care coordination, education, quality improvement, or research practice linked specifically to pediatric nutrition.

 RDs working directly with individuals at risk for, or diagnosed with, any type of malignancy or pre-malignant condition, in a variety of settings (e.g. hospitals, clinics, cancer centers, hospices, public health) OR indirectly through roles in management, education, industry, and research practice linked specifically to oncology nutrition.